Percona-Lab/mongodb_consistent_backup/README.rst

 The tool supports a YAML-based config file for settings.
 The config file is loaded first and any additional command-line arguments override the file based config settings.

-An example *(with comments)* of the YAML-based config file is here: `conf/mongodb-consistent-backup.example.conf <conf/mongodb-consistent-backup.example.conf>`__.

-A description of all available config settings can also be listed by passing the '--help' flag to the tool.

 ::

     $ mongodb-consistent-backup --config /etc/mongodb-consistent-backup.yml
     ...

+Restore a Backup

+An example *(with comments)* of the YAML-based config file is here: `conf/mongodb-consistent-backup.example.conf <conf/mongodb-consistent-backup.example.conf>`__.

+A description of all available config settings can also be listed by passing the '--help' flag to the tool.

 Restore a Backup
 ~~~~~~~~~~~~~~~~